-The potential energy diagram provides an alternative way to describe motion of objects such as cars.
+The potential energy diagram provides an alternative way to describe motion of objects such as carts.
 They can also be used for analyzing the motion of very small objects - ones we cannot see.
-Thus, we need to first understand their value for objects we can see before using them with objects that are too small to see.
+Thus, we need to understand first their value for objects we can see before using them with objects that are too small to see.